 What we know about the devastating storm in Western Alaska

 In the late night hours of Oct.
-11, the remnant of Typhoon Halong slammed Alaska's southwest coast, bringing hurricane-force winds and record flooding to numerous Alaska Native villages on the coast.
+11, remnants of Typhoon Halong slammed Alaska's southwest coast, bringing hurricane-force winds and record flooding to numerous Alaska Native villages on the coast.

-Evacuees and rescuers describe massive destruction: utility poles snapped in half, boardwalks – the roads and sidewalks in many tundra villages – uprooted, houses floated off their foundations, some with families still inside.
+Evacuees and rescuers described massive destruction: utility poles snapped in half, boardwalks – the roads and sidewalks in many tundra villages – uprooted, and houses floated off their foundations, some with families still inside.

 Where is most affected?

-The remnant of Typhoon Halong had sweeping impacts across the Yukon-Kuskokwim Delta – an area in Western Alaska hundreds of miles from the U.S. road system and about the size of Oregon, with dozens of small villages scattered throughout.
+The remnants of Typhoon Halong had sweeping impacts across the Yukon-Kuskokwim Delta – an area in Western Alaska hundreds of miles from the United States road system and about the size of Oregon, with dozens of small villages scattered throughout.

 In addition, regional health officials have listed more than a dozen villages where substantial damage has been reported, and the state says that nearly 50 have reported some impacts.
 Damages are still being assessed and it's not clear yet how many people will be permanently displaced.